bmaidics/zilla-plus-aws-templates/amazon-msk/cdktf/web-streaming/README.md

 ### Enable Glue Schema Registry

 To enable the Glue Schema Registry for schema fetching, set the environment variable `GLUE_REGISTRY_ENABLED` to `true`.
-You will also need the name of the Glue Registry.
+You will also need the name of the Glue Registry to set the `glue_registry` terraform variable.

 1. List all Glue Registries: